matanshavit/jitsi-up/README.md

 ### Set up DNS
-To issue security ceritficates, Let's Encrypt (the free one), seems not to allow AWS namesapce domains.
-I set up videostream.site to point to the Elastic IP address we have in AWS
+To issue security ceritficates, Let's Encrypt (the free one), seems not to allow AWS namespace domains.
-- Point a DNS lookup to the Elastic IP address of the EC2 instance In this example, I'll use live.videostream.site as the domain.
+- Point a DNS lookup to the Elastic IP address of the EC2 instance

 ### Edit 0-export-variable.sh
 - Change DOMAIN_NAME to the domain set up above.